geiszla/BoxHero/README.md

   * components

      Each page is defined here (they are written in React).
-The "routes.js" file contains the routing information of the pages (the structure of the website).
+The "routes.jsx" file contains the routing information of the pages (the structure of the website).

   * styles